Fiber is the Natural GLP-1

 All Day: 2–3 Liters of water (Essential to keep the "speed bump" moving!).

 You know you need 25–30g of fiber to “flip the switch” on your natural GLP-1, but let’s be real: some days, eating five cups of broccoli just isn’t happening.
+This is where Sea Moss can help.

 The Sea Moss Secret